-Here are some key take-aways from those conversations and a few things to think about when navigating difficult or scary news with your children.
+Here are some key takeaways from those conversations and a few things to think about when navigating difficult or scary news with your children.

 Manage Your Own Feelings First

-Dr. Brown suggests talking through how you are processing something yourself.
-“You might say, ‘Wow, this feels really scary, but I can see it is going to be okay,' or ‘I’m feeling less anxious now.’
+Christia Spears Brown, a developmental psychologist at the University of Kentucky, suggests talking through how you are processing something yourself.
+“You might say, ‘Wow, this feels really scary, but I can see it is going to be okay,’ or ‘I’m feeling less anxious now.’
 Doing your own work to calm down and letting them see that is really good scaffolding for kids.”

 Follow Your Child’s Lead

-It’s important to realize that very young children understand the world in concrete terms and may have a hard time understanding that what is happening is not right outside their door, so your first priority is to make them feel safe.
+It’s important to realize that very young children understand the world in concrete terms and may have a hard time understanding that what is happening is not right outside their door, so your priority is to make them feel safe.
 “The biggest distinction to make (based on age) is between concrete ideas and abstract ideas,” said Dr. Brown.
 Younger children will not understand concepts like democracy, for example, but will require a straightforward explanation.